Start the conversation

 But if you already own stock and you don't mind if it gets bought from you, then this can be a great way to generate some additional income each month.

-Now let's look at a real trade from earlier this summer – one that paid off nicely for Power Profit Trades readers.
+Now let's look at a real trade from July 2015 – one that paid off nicely for Power Profit Trades readers.

 About the Author